 - Q1 Safety, ascertain if there is a risk, in your thoughts, remind yourself of the weakest possible individual, be that a child, an elderly person, a disabled person, and how the situation would affect them.
 Is the issue apart of the essential services system?
 This establishes your urgency.

 - Q2 Property, ascertain the risk to property, this is particularly relevant with water leaks.
 Consider non-strata property also, such as cars.

 - Q3 Ascertain inconvenience to residence or tenants, is it a loud continuous noise, is it a trip hazard or bump hazard that would need a barrier,etc.

 - Q4 Ascertain if this is part of the essential services, i.e. all lights have failed, including the emergency lighting.

-- Q6 Is the issue in your scope, e.g the domestic dishwasher has stopped working.
-That said, it can become an issue if the dishwasher is leaking over the floor and dripping into the floor below, remember concrete is porous and will allow water to seep through.
-Can the caller turn of the water to the dishwasher without effecting their other water services?
+- Q6 Is the issue in your scope, e.g the domestic dishwasher has stopped working?
+That said, it can become an issue if the dishwasher is leaking over the floor and dripping into the floor below; remember, concrete is porous and will allow water to seep through.
+Can the caller turn of the water to the dishwasher without affecting their other water services?

 Judging urgency can be a subjective task, the first priority is safety, and this includes if the maintenance issue is a part of the essential services system for the building and the adversity to the essential service if the maintenance is not completed urgently.

-We haven’t mentioned cost in our priorities, in the larger and less urgent matters cost certainly can plays apart.
+We haven’t mentioned cost in our priorities; in larger and less urgent matters, cost certainly can play a part.
 Keep in mind most of the pricing for emergency call-outs has already been established with existing vendors so there is already an established market value.
-We are also of the view that for any corrective maintenance, that is not urgent, which has cost over $5000 then at least three quotes should be sought.
-This process is a whole other article as the cheapest price is rarely the best value.
+We are also of the view that for any corrective maintenance that is not urgent, which has cost over $5000, then at least three quotes should be sought.
+This process is a whole other article, as the cheapest price is rarely the best value.